Free Vedic Astrology Tool

 Fields of Excellence with Saraswati Yoga

-Classical texts enumerate many domains where Saraswati Yoga manifests as outstanding ability.
-The specific field depends on which of the three planets is strongest and which houses they occupy:
+Classical texts list quite a few domains where Saraswati Yoga shows up as outstanding ability.
+Which field it favors usually depends on which of the three planets is strongest and which houses they occupy.

 Literature & Poetry: Mercury-Venus combination in trikona